Luis Cubilla: Career highlights

 In 1962 he joined FC Barcelona of Spain, where he was part of the team that won the Copa del Rey in 1963.
 He played 49 games and scored 12 goals with Barça.

 Cubilla returned to South America in 1964 to play for River Plate of Argentina.
 In 1969, he returned to Uruguay joining Nacional where he won 4 more Uruguayan league titles, another Copa Libertadores, a Copa Interamericana and another Copa Intercontinental.

 In the last years of his career he played for Santiago Morning of Chile and Defensor Sporting of Uruguay where he helped the club to win their first league championship and break the complete dominance of the league by Peñarol and Nacional.

 Between 1959 and 1974 Cubilla played 38 games for the Uruguay national team in which he scored 11 goals.
 He played in three World Cups in 1962, 1970 and 1974.

 Managerial career

-As a coach, Cubilla achieved enormous success with Olimpia Asunción of Paraguay, winning 7 international titles and several national championships.
+As a coach, Cubilla achieved enormous success with Olimpia of Paraguay, winning 7 international titles (among them two of the team's three Copas Libertadores) and several national championships.
 He also coached Nacional, Peñarol, Defensor Sporting, Danubio (all of Uruguay), Atlético Nacional of Colombia, Newell's Old Boys and River Plate of Argentina and Cerro Porteño and Club Libertad, both from Paraguay.

 Between 1991 and 1993 Luis Cubilla was the head coach of the Uruguay National Team and worked together with his older brother Pedro Cubilla as his assistant coach and Alejandro Riccino as the physical trainer.

 During 1994 he coached the famous Argentinean club Racing Club de Avellaneda.

 In February 2007, Cubilla signed with the Ecuadorian team Barcelona de Guayaquil.

-In 2010, he returned once again as a coach for Olimpia Asunción of Paraguay.
+In 2010, he returned once again as a coach for Olimpia.
 He died, aged 72, in Asunción.